Bauman Moscow State Technical University: History

-In the Soviet period IMTS was renamed Bauman Moscow Higher Technical School (BMHTS), after revolutionary Nikolay Bauman.
+In the Soviet period IMTS was renamed Bauman Moscow Higher Technical School (BMHTS), after revolutionary Nikolay Bauman, who was killed near the building of this university.
 BMHTS continued education of engineers for machine and instrument building.
 In 1938, new military departments were created in MHTS such as tank, artillery, and ammunition.
 In 1948 a rocket department was added.

 During the first half of the 20th century, Bauman University formed and founded more than 70 technical universities in the USSR.
 Some of them are now well known institutions, such as Moscow Aviation Institute, Moscow Power Engineering Institute, Moscow University of Civil Engineering, Moscow Chemical Institute, Moscow Communication and Informatics University, Central Aerohydrodynamics Institute TSAGI, and the Military Academy of Aviation Engineering Joukovski.

 On 27 July 1989 USSR State committee for peoples education conferred on Moscow Higher Technical School a name of Bauman Moscow Technical University (BMSTU).
 BMSTU was honored to be the first Russian technical university.
-Nearly 200,000 students graduated from the University.
+Nearly 200,000 students graduated from the university.
 Most of them chose to become scientists or engineers in leading research centers, universities, private and government owned companies.
 Many of government officials, chief designers, CEOs of big enterprises, and cosmonauts are Bauman graduates, as noted below in the alumni section.

 Many Bauman University graduates are world-renowned: Sergei Korolev for the first satellite in space and first man and woman in space, Andrey Tupolev for the world first supersonic passenger plane, Nikolay Dollezhal for the world first civil nuclear plant, Vladimir Shukhov for the first method and the world first petrol cracking plant as well as for the first hyperboloid structures in architecture, Nikolay Zhukovsky for the foundation of aerodynamics and hydrodynamics sciences, Pavel Sukhoi for the foundation of Sukhoi Aerospace Design Bureau.

 Some of the specialized departments of BMSTU are located outside Moscow in cities of Moscow Oblast: Krasnogorsk (Russian: Красногорск), Reutov (Russian: Реутов), Korolyov (Russian: Королёв).
-There is also a large branch of the University in Kaluga (Russian: Калуга).
+There is also a large branch of the university in Kaluga (Russian: Калуга).